-The 2nd grade reading/language arts program builds the students’ reading skills and allows them to explore their interests.
-Children read for pleasure independently and also participate daily in small, theme-based reading groups.
-Daily oral language exercises solidify children’s mechanical and grammatical skills, while journaling, directed- and free-writing times provide additional opportunities for children to develop writing skills and share their creative work.
+The 2nd grade reading/language arts program strives to build the students’ reading skills and allow them to explore their interests.
+Students read for pleasure independently and also participate daily in small, theme-based reading groups.
+Daily oral language exercises solidify students’ mechanical and grammatical skills, while journaling, directed- and free-writing times provide additional opportunities for students to develop writing skills and share their creative work.

 The social studies program encourages exploration of various cultures.
-The study of different family styles and traditions enriches the children with integrated research experiences and an awareness of the world and lives of others.
-Classroom access to the World Wide Web provides an exciting and up-to-date investigative tool as well as the opportunity to correspond with individuals around the world.
+The study of different family styles and traditions enriches the students with integrated research experiences and an awareness of the world and lives of others.
+Classroom access to technology allows for an exciting and real time investigative tool as well as the opportunity to correspond with individuals around the world.

-Intergenerational experiences with members of the North Shore Senior Center add variety and richness to the second grade experience while introducing seven- and eight-year-olds to North Shore’s commitment to service.
+A partnership with Orphans of the Storm allows for student to practice reading to animals and adds variety and richness to the second grade experience while introducing seven- and eight-year-olds to North Shore’s commitment to service.

-Whether singing or acting in the 2nd grade play, sharing or writing family memories, practicing Spanish, creating art, doing animal presentations or interviewing famous people for the biography unit, 2nd graders actively extend their understanding and knowledge of the world around them and acquire the strategies to become curious, engaged, self-directed, lifelong learners.
+Whether singing or acting in the 2nd grade play, sharing or writing family memories, practicing Spanish, creating art, doing animal presentations or interviewing famous people for the biography unit, it is our goal that 2nd graders actively extend their understanding and knowledge of the world around them and acquire the strategies to become curious, engaged, self-directed, lifelong learners.